강의

 • Acquiring basic principles and practical skills for writing secure code

-• Understanding and responding to security vulnerabilities by language and platform
+• Understanding and securing capabilities to respond to security vulnerabilities by language and platform

 • Strengthening Key Threat Response Capabilities for Web Security and Authentication/Authorization

-• Acquiring Practical Knowledge for Establishing Security Culture within Development Organizations
+• Acquiring Practical Knowledge for Establishing a Security Culture Within Development Organizations

 Prevention is the best approach to security incidents.
 Start now.